![]() |

 Section 350.2030 Personnel Monitoring Control

-a) The licensee or registrant shall not permit any individual to act as a radiographer or as a radiographer trainee unless, at all times during radiographic operations, each individual wears a direct reading pocket ionization chamber (i.e., pocket dosimeter) and an individual monitoring device provided and evaluated by a qualified dosimetry processor as described in 32 Ill.
-Adm.
-Code 340.510(d) Each device shall be assigned to and worn by only one individual.
-After replacement, each individual monitoring device must be processed as soon as possible.
+a) The licensee or registrant shall not permit any individual to act as a radiographer or as a radiographer trainee unless, at all times during radiographic operations, each individual wears, on the trunk of the body, a direct reading pocket ionization chamber (i.e., pocket dosimeter) and an individual monitoring device (i.e., personnel dosimeter).
+Each device shall be assigned to and worn by only one individual.

 c) The use of pocket ionization chambers (i.e., pocket dosimeters) is subject to the following requirements:

-1) Pocket ionization chambers shall be recharged at least daily or at least at the start of each work shift;
+1) Pocket ionization chambers (i.e., pocket dosimeters) must have a range from zero to 2 millisieverts (200 millirems).
+Pocket ionization chambers shall be recharged at least daily or at least at the start of each work shift.
+Electronic personal dosimeters may only be used in place of ion-chamber pocket dosimeters;

 2) Pocket ionization chambers shall be read and exposures recorded at least at the beginning and end of each worker's shift involving the use of a source of radiation;

-3) Pocket ionization chambers shall be checked for correct response to radiation at periods not to exceed 1 year.
-Acceptable dosimeters shall read within plus or minus 30 percent of the true radiation exposure.
+3) Pocket dosimeters, or electronic personal dosimeters, must be checked at periods not to exceed 12 months for correct response to radiation.
+Acceptable dosimeters shall read within plus or minus 20 percent of the true radiation exposure.
 Records of pocket ionization chamber (i.e., pocket dosimeter) calibrations shall be maintained for inspection by the Agency for 5 years; and

-4) If an individual's pocket ionization chamber is discharged beyond its range (i.e., goes "off-scale"), industrial radiographic operations by that individual shall cease immediately and the individual's monitoring device shall be sent immediately for processing.
-The individual shall not use sources of radiation until a determination of the individual's radiation dose has been made.
+4) If an individual's pocket ionization chamber is discharged beyond its range (i.e., goes "off-scale"), or if an individual's electronic personal dosimeter reads greater than 2 millisieverts (200 millirems), and the possibility of radiation exposure cannot be ruled out as the cause, the individual's personnel dosimeter that requires processing must be sent for processing and evaluation within 24 hours.
+For personnel dosimeters that do not require processing, evaluation of the dosimeter must be started within 24 hours.
+In addition, the individual may not resume work associated with licensed material use until a determination of the individual's radiation dose has been made.
 The determination must be made by the RSO or the RSO's designee.
-The results of this determination must be included in records maintained in accordance with subsection (d) of this Section.
+The results of this determination must be included in records maintained in accordance with subsection (d).

-5) If the individual monitoring device that is required by subsection (a) of this Section is lost or damaged, the worker shall cease work immediately until a replacement monitoring device meeting the requirements in subsection (a) of this Section is provided and the exposure is calculated for the time period from issuance to loss or damage of the individual monitoring device.
-The results of this calculated exposure and the time period for which the monitoring device was lost or damaged must be included in the records maintained in accordance with subsection (d) of this Section.
+f) If the individual monitoring device (i.e., personnel dosimeter) that is required by subsection (a) is lost or damaged, the worker shall cease work immediately until a replacement monitoring device meeting the requirements in subsection (a) is provided and the exposure is calculated for the time period from issuance to loss or damage of the individual monitoring device.
+The results of this calculated exposure and the time period for which the individual monitoring device was lost or damaged must be included in the records maintained in accordance with subsection (d).

 1) Be checked prior to use at the start of each shift to ensure that the alarm functions properly (sounds);